FuelLabs/sway-libs/libs/queue/SPECIFICATION.md

 ## Use Cases

-The Queue library can be used First-In-First-Out data structure when you want to get items out in the order that they are added.
+The Queue library can be used as a data structure to retrieve items in the order that they were introduced.
+This is useful for preserving the chronological order of events such as server requests, scheduling tasks, or traversing Binary Search Trees (BST).

 ## Public Functions